Recent figures show that more players are seeking support for mental health from the PFA.

 Despite more awareness among clubs regarding mental health, other issues such as gambling are causing grave new concerns.

-“It used to be betting shops and card schools, but now it’s virtual casinos and gambling on your phone.”
+“It used to be betting shops and card schools.
+Now it’s virtual casinos and gambling on your phone.”
 Michael Bennett

-Gambling opportunities are everywhere, and you would be hard fast not to see an opportunity in every direction in which you turn.
-Sometimes you don’t even have to move an inch and yet you’ve seen five adverts in the space of 30 minutes just by watching television.
+Gambling opportunities are everywhere.
+You would be hard fast not to see an opportunity in every direction in which you turn.
+Sometimes you don’t even have to move and you’ve seen five adverts in the space of 30 minutes by watching television.
 Clicked on social media?
-Another goodness knows how many in a matter of seconds.
+Goodness knows how many you’ve in a matter of seconds.
 How many gambling establishments-shops, casinos, corner shops offering the lottery-or advertisements for bingo did you see on your daily commute?
 It seems we cannot escape them.

 Granted they cannot gamble in the traditional way of purchasing scratch cards, entering casinos and betting shops but they can play online.
 You only have to tick a box to say that you are 18 and you have instant access.
 The problem with online gambling is that it doesn’t feel or look like real money, so when you lose, you don’t feel like you have lost anything in the real world.